 Since I already had outdoor skills from years of farm life and being outdoors, I excelled in the skills taught in the BSA program.
 I advanced rapidly to be the first kid my age to complete the program and became an eagle scout within one year and at the age of 16 in the council.
 Jack invited me to become camp counselor in and spend my summers at the camp, (which was a win for me) I give credit to my father for allowing me to go.
 I spent the next three summers at the camp and went on to teach scouting skills to kids not much older than I was.
 I started out teaching swimming, canoeing, archery, firearms and wilderness survival.
 I eventually taught many other skill sets required for advancement programs that were offered at the camp.
 This was my first taste of mentoring.
 Little did I know what the value of that time was for me but, let me tell you it made the difference of my lifetime and I highly recommend Boys Scouts to all kids who want a brighter future.
 I went on to Explorers, which is another level of BSA.
 I Cannot express how important this experience was in my life and I can honestly say that without it I would have LOST MY LIFE.
 This allowed me to get away from my problems of going outside into a brutal situation and my father’s wrath .. a win-win.

 School came easy to me.
 I loved to read and was an A+ student.
-In the 8th grade I was running in PE class I caught the eye of Coach ____________ ( mentor Number 3) The physical education teacher and also the cross county, track, swimming and tennis coach at the school.
+In the 8th grade I was running in PE class I caught the eye of Coach _Goodier, ( mentor Number 3) The physical education teacher and also the cross county, track, swimming and tennis coach at the school.
 He asked me to run cross-country on his team.
 I was a fast and strong runner.
 He was also made aware of my home life and situation that had brought me to his school.
 I think he had come from a similar situation in life and took a special interest because he knew what it was like.

 He wound up coaching me in all the above sports the rest of my time at the school and fortunately for me he was also promoted to coach at the High School that I went to, so all in all he was my coach and mentor for 5 years.
 He was also a great strong leader in my life, even if he did push me harder than others at times.
 Special note here and I’m not a bragging but honoring my coach, I was the only freshman in first year of high school at a 5A school to letter in a varsity sport which was a big deal.
-I lettered in Varsity cross county and swimming.
+I lettered in Varsity cross country and swimming.
 Thanks Coach.

 I guess you could say so far, my adversity had become a win for me.